 That means, assuming a 32% tax bracket, you’ll owe $25,600 in taxes.

-If you planned ahead and recognized your desire to liquidate the incentive stock options in one year, you could have initiated the process with an early exercise.
+If you planned ahead and recognized your desire to liquidate the incentive stock options in one year, you could have initiated the process by exercising your ISO earlier.
 You would have exercised at least one year prior to today, held the shares, and subsequently liquidated them for $100 per year.

 Here’s a breakdown of how that strategy would work:

 - 1 Year Prior – Exercise 1,000 options at $60 per share

 - Claim the bargain element on the tax return.
 Bargain element equal to (Market Price at Exercise – Exercise price) * Amount of Shares

 - At Least 1 Year Later – Sell the shares

 - Assuming the final sale will be a qualifying disposition, which means you can claim long-term capital gains attributed to (Final Sale Price – Exercise Price) * Amount of Shares